13 States Make Contact Tracing Data Public. Here's What They're Learning

 She acknowledges that states are limited by a lack of resources.
 "Health departments are really stretched to the limit right now, and it's not a trivial thing to put together the data infrastructure to report [this data] publicly," Watson says.
 Some federal guidance on "what states should be aiming to report publicly" could be really helpful, she says.

-In the meantime, here are six places already making some of the data gleaned from their contact tracing efforts public, which illustrate how useful this information can be.
+In the meantime, here are six places already making some of the data gleaned from their contact tracing efforts public, thus illustrating how useful this information can be.

-1. New Jersey: Nearly Half Of Cases Refuse To Provide Names Of Contacts
+1. New Jersey: Nearly half of cases refuse to provide names of contacts

-In its COVID data dashboard, New Jersey's contact tracing tab focuses on contact tracing capacity and staff numbers, even breaking the staff down by county.
+In its COVID-19 data dashboard, New Jersey's contact tracing tab focuses on capacity and staff numbers, even breaking the staff down by county.

 "The data I'm seeing here on the number of contact tracers and the effectiveness of contact tracing is really fabulous," says Watson.
 "It really helps you understand how many people — contacts in particular — are being reached and notified and the timing in which that is happening."

 The speed and completeness of contact tracing is key to its effectiveness.
-If 100% of new cases were reached within 24 hours of diagnosis, and 100% gave a complete list of close contacts, that could curb transmission dramatically.
+If 100% of new cases were reached within 24 hours of diagnosis and 100% gave a complete list of close contacts, transmission could be curbed dramatically.

 But in reality, public health workers don't have that level of success.
 In New Jersey, these data show that public health workers reached only 44% of new cases within 24 hours, and nearly half of those reached refused to provide contacts.